symfony/symfony-docs/cookbook/security/entity_provider.rst

 thanks to the Doctrine entity user provider and a couple of lines of configuration.

-Authenticating Someone Against a Database
+Authenticating Someone against a Database
 -----------------------------------------

 Authenticating a Doctrine user against the database with the Symfony security